top of page

 • In the UAE, a limited number of web services are banned, such as some critical news outlets, dating apps/websites and VOIP services.

-• Improtantly, voice calling over the internet does not work via WhatsApp or Facetime.
+• Importantly, voice calling over the internet does not work via WhatsApp or FaceTime.
 If you want to use those services, you will need to use a VPN (best downloaded and installed before you enter the UAE).

 • By law, using a VPN itself is legal.
 However, using a VPN to access banned services is illegal, although enforcement is rarely effective and consequences are uncommon.